necla-ml/Diff-JPEG/README.md

 PSNR) on average.
 For strong compression rates, we can even improve PSNR by 9.51dB.
 Strong adversarial attack results are yielded by our differentiable JPEG, demonstrating the effective gradient approximation.*

-**If you use our dataset or find this research useful in your work, please cite our paper:**
+**If you use our differentiable JPEG or find this research useful in your work, please cite our paper:**

 ```bibtex
 @inproceedings{Reich2024,